-Gondola: Towers were anywhere from 50-70 meters tall, [approximately 164-229 feet] and would be visible.
+Gondola: Towers were anywhere from 50-70 meters tall, and would be visible.

-Mr. Van Jjura stated the EIS comment period he felt the only way to decide was to gather public input.
-Council Member Bourke asked for an open house in Alta, to which Mr. Van Jura He briefly discussed both the benefits and constraints of holding open houses.
+Alta Town Council Meeting July 14, 2021 Mr. Van\Jjura stated the EIS comment period he felt the only way to decide was to gather public input.
+He briefly discussed both the benefits and constraints of holding open houses.
 The comment period extended to September 3, 2021, which would be the Friday before Labor Day.